Camping and Hiking

 Music

 I collect music in both digital and analog formats.
-My digital collection is about a 1TB and I have a record collection of about 250 records.
-My collection spans all genres, my favorites being classical, rock, and folk.
+My digital collection is about a 2TB and I have a record collection of about 700 records.
+My collection spans all genres, my favorites being rock, indie, folk, and experimental.
 I am very proud of the collection I have accumulated so far and do not plan to stop anytime soon.

 Find out more by visiting my Discogs page or by visiting my Instagram.